 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to the changes in foreign exchange rates.
-The nature of the company's businesses exposes cash flows and earnings to risks due to fluctuations in exchange rates.
-These risks primarily relate to fluctuations between the Euro, the US Dollar ("USD"), the Japanese Yen ("JPY") and the Singaporean Dollar ("SGD").
+The nature of the group's businesses exposes cash flows and earnings to risks due to fluctuations in exchange rates.
+These risks primarily relate to fluctuations between the Euro, the US Dollar ("USD") and the Singaporean Dollar ("SGD").

-The company is exposed to foreign exchange rate risk between the date of order and the ultimate payment of the foreign invoices.
+The group is exposed to foreign exchange rate risk between the date of order and the ultimate payment of the foreign invoices.